7 Characters Arrow Rips From Batman and Spider-Man

 Which resemblance do you most see?

-Feel free to vote for your favorite parallel, and here's hoping to more stellar DC series!
+As we eagerly await more adventures from Arrow's cast, vote for your favorite parallel, and here's hoping to more stellar DC Arrowverse adventures!

 Questions & Answers